lastralab/tanismo-helcim-plugin/README.md

 ## Description

 This plugin integrates the Helcim Payment Gateway with WooCommerce, allowing customers to be redirected to the Helcim Payment Terminal for secure payment processing.
-This plugin will allow you to apply the 3% convenience fee on payments with credit card.
+This plugin will allow you to apply the 3% convenience fee on payments with credit card (currently not supported by the [Helcim official plugin for WooCommerce](https://wordpress.org/plugins/helcim-commerce-for-woocommerce/)).

 ## Installation